DavidEGrayson/secp256k1-rb/README.md

 ## Signing a message

 This example shows how to generate a signature for a message.
-In this example, we will use SHA-256 as our digest algorithm, but other algorithms can be used, as long as they produce a 32-byte string.
+In this example, we will use SHA-256 as our digest algorithm.
+Other digest algorithms can be used as long as they produce a 32-byte string.

 This example assumes that you have required the `secp256k1` library, that you have a `Secp256k1::Context` object named `context`, and that you have the secret key stored in a variable named `seckey`.